 There also needed to be a marketing campaign on how to gain attention and generate traction by using ads, or other forms of advertisement.

 My group came up with the idea of an app that allows the user to gain perspective based on cultural events near their location.
 The idea was to get the user to step outside of their comfort zone and try new activities they may have never experienced before.
 This includes cultural events, food festivals, dance events, and other activities.

 Problem Statement: In an age where having new experiences is easier than ever, there should be a platform for facilitating these unique activities.
-Travelling the world and experiencing these new opportunities shouldn’t be expensive, it should be something you can discover in your local community.
+Traveling the world and experiencing these new opportunities shouldn’t be expensive, it should be something you can discover in your local community.

 In terms of the color palette, Stretch as a concept is meant to be warm and inviting, so this is represented through the colors in the branding.
 The primary color used throughout the app is a dynamic shade of red-orange, which is meant to evoke an energetic feeling to the user and guide them through the app with carefully-designed branding.

 Above are some of the cards seen throughout the app.
 The skinny condensed version allows for many items to be seen on screen at once, while the large version allows for more detail on a specific event.
 The tall card was useful for the ‘trending near you’ category and other instances throughout the app.

 The onboarding process was meant to make the user more comfortable with trying these new experiences and sharing them with friends.
 Each event page is complete with a unique description on the event and some background information to get the user more comfortable with attending.

 The tickets page shows the user a complete list of future events, both free and tickets that they paid for.
 The payment process is meant to be efficient, as the user can save payment information for faster purchasing the next time they buy tickets for an event.
 The messaging feature allows the user to share interesting events with their friends, or share tickets with them that they have purchased.